 5. Companies selected to present are informed of the meeting date and venue.

-7. The UCAN membership meeting will feature four to five presenting entrepreneurs/companies and a networking hour for more intimate interaction of the parties.
+7. The UCAN membership meeting will feature three to four presenting entrepreneurs/companies and a networking session for more intimate interaction of the parties.

 8. Each angel investor makes an individual decision whether to obtain more information from a presenting company and, ultimately whether to invest in the presenting company.